Loudoun Water Pretreatment Program

 - Protect the Broad Run Water Reclamation Facility from any pollutants that may interfere with treatment processes.

-- Prevent the introduction of pollutants to our wastewater collection system that may pass through Broad Run Water Reclamation Facility untreated.
+- Prevent the introduction of pollutants to our wastewater collection system that may pass through the Broad Run Water Reclamation Facility untreated and ultimately to the environment.

-Loudoun Water meets its objectives by establishing discharge standards for pollutants of concern and through permitting Significant and Non-Significant Industrial Users, testing industrial user discharges for compliance with permit limits, and routinely conducting comprehensive facility inspections.
+Loudoun Water meets its objectives by establishing local discharge standards (Ie: Local Limits) for pollutants of concern permitting Significant and Non-Significant Industrial Users, testing industrial user discharges for compliance with permit limits, and routinely conducting comprehensive facility inspections.

 Wastewater Discharge Standards

-The pretreatment program enforces discharge standards for established by USEPA, known as categorical discharge standards, as well as well as local discharge standards specific to wastewater that flows into the Broad Run Water Reclamation Facility.
-The wastewater of some customers within Loudoun Water’s service area flows to Blue Plains Advanced Wastewater Treatment Plant and is held to discharge standards established by DC Water.
-Discharge standards apply to all non-domestic sources and are reviewed at least every five years.
+The pretreatment program enforces discharge standards established by the USEPA, known as Categorical Pretreatment Standards, as well as Local Limits that are specific to wastewater that flows into the Broad Run Water Reclamation Facility.
+The wastewater of some customers within Loudoun Water’s service area flows to the Blue Plains Advanced Wastewater Treatment Plant and is held to Local Limits established by DC Water.
+Local Limits apply to non-domestic sources and are reviewed generally every five years.
 Industries may be required to pretreat their wastewater discharge if the pollutants exceed or have the potential to exceed the allowable discharge concentrations.

 50 mg/L solidifying @ <150ºC